-SummaryStudents determine their own eyesight and calculate the average eyesight value for the class.
+SummaryStudents measure their own eyesight and calculate the average eyesight value for the class.
 They learn about technologies to enhance eyesight and how engineers play an important role in the development of these technologies.

 Engineers have created eye devices for people who have vision difficulties, including glasses and LASIK (laser-assisted in situ keratomileusis) eye surgery equipment.
 Electrical engineers have applied their understanding of the eye to create microchips that can be implanted into the back of the eye.
 The microchip works as a light sensor for people whose natural light sensor does not work.